Dans-labs/dariah/docs/Components.md

   and actual entity data;
 * `win` **{**`width` **number**`, height` **number**`}`;
   a slice of the state from [getWinDim](Dux#getwindim);
-  Contain the physical dimensions of the window at any time;
+  contains the physical dimensions of the window at any time.

 [main]({{site.appBase}}/main.jsx)
 =============================================================================================